-PSYCH-339 Seminar in Developmental Psychology PSYCH-339CR Seminar in Developmental Psychology: 'Close Relationships and Health' Spring.
+PSYCH-339CR Seminar in Developmental Psychology: 'Close Relationships and Health' Spring.
 Credits: 4 Drawing on research in developmental, social, clinical, and health psychology, this speaking-intensive course investigates how close relationships "get under the skin" to affect our health and well-being.
 Topics include relational contexts of physical and mental health, sleep, stress, psychoimmunology, substance use, and behavior change.
 We will focus on attachment relationships, but other close relationships will be investigated as well.
 The course will emphasize presentations, debate, and student-led discussions, as well as writing assessments and reflection.
-Applies to requirement(s): Social Sciences Other Attribute(s): Speaking-Intensive K. Haydon Prereg: PSYCH-204.
+Applies to requirement(s): Social Sciences Other Attribute(s): Speaking-Intensive K. Haydon Prereq: PSYCH-204.